 Some, but not all, cages and crates are banned.
 It does allow enriched cages for laying hens and feedlots for beef cattle.
 Indoor enrichments are not required for chickens raised for meat.

 Cage-free, free-range, and free-roaming

 Terms like these have no legal definition in the US.
 While they can be better than no label at all, 'cage-free' is a meaningless term for chickens and turkeys raised for meat because, on factory farms, they are never kept in cages.
 The only way to be sure you're getting a higher-welfare product is to look for the meaningful third-party certifications listed on this page, which audit farms for adherence to higher animal welfare requirements.

 “Grass-Fed” or “100% Grass-Fed” claims may only be applied to meat and meat product labels derived from cattle that were only (100%) fed grass (forage) after being weaned from their mother’s milk.
 The diet must be derived solely from forage, and animals cannot be fed grain or grain by-products and must have continuous access to pasture during the growing season until slaughter.
 This means 100% grass-fed animals are never confined to a feedlot.
 When animals have less than 100-percent access to grass or forage the partial “grass-fed” claim must accurately reflect the circumstances of raising, e.g., “Made from cows fed 85% grass and 15% corn.”
 For meaningful assurance, look for products certified by the American Grassfed Association.

 This claim has no relevance to animal welfare.

-This means they are not fed animal byproducts, but has little relevance to animal welfare.
+Vegetarian-fed means they are not fed animal byproducts, but this has little relevance to animal welfare.

-There is no legal definition for “humane” or "humanely-raised."
-Unless the product has a certification as listed on this page, there is little guarantee the term is meaningful.
+There is no legal definition for "humane" or "humanely-raised."
+Unless the product has a certification listed on this page, there is little guarantee that the term is meaningful.